dnmartel/ReactJS-Coder/README.md

-[PokeStore App](https://dnmartel.github.io/ReactJS-Coder/) <p>es una pequeña webapp basada en React que sirvió como puntapié inicial para explorar la librería.
-Se aplicaron las bases de React como los Hooks useState, useEffect y useContext; validación de formularios, interacción con APIs, Firebase y CRUD.
-Se utilizó PokeAPI para la extracción de datos iniciales y posterior subida mediante scripting a Firebase. </p>
+<p>Pokestore es una pequeña app web construida sobre React, la cual se usó como herramienta para explorar esta librería y sus posibilidades.
+Se aplicaron los Hooks básicos de React como useState, useEffect y useContext; validación de formularios, interacción con APIs, Firebase y operaciones CRUD.

+Para los datos iniciales de población de la tienda, se usó PokeAPI como fuente, y un script propio para posteriormente subirlos a Firebase.
+De esta forma, se pudo realizar una pequeña prueba de cómo estos conceptos se podrían aplicar a un proyecto más complejo.</p>

-<p>My project is called Pokestore - it's a small webapp based on React which served as a starting point to explore the React library.
-I applied the basics of React such as the useState, useEffect and useContext Hooks; form validation, interaction with APIs, Firebase and CRUD.
-I used PokeAPI to extract initial data and then upload it to Firebase via scripting.</p>
+<p>Pokestore is a small web app built on top of React, which was used as a tool to explore this library and its possibilities.
+Basic React Hooks such as useState, useEffect and useContext were applied; form validation, interaction with APIs, Firebase and CRUD operations.

+For the initial population data of the store, PokeAPI was used as a source, and an own script to later upload it to Firebase.
+In this way, it was possible to carry out a small test of how these concepts could be applied to a more complex project.</p>